somework/cqrs/docs/reference.md

-  Additional stamp logic can be plugged in by implementing `SomeWork\CqrsBundle\Support\StampDecider`, tagging it as `somework_cqrs.dispatch_stamp_decider`, and letting the bundle run it when commands or events are dispatched.
+  Additional stamp logic can be plugged in by implementing `SomeWork\CqrsBundle\Support\StampDecider`, tagging it as `somework_cqrs.dispatch_stamp_decider`, and letting the bundle run it when commands, queries, or events are dispatched.
+Queries now honour the same retry, serializer, metadata, and custom stamp hooks as the other CQRS facades.

 ### Message type matching